mithunsalinda/home24BXPFrontend/README.md

  - @testing-library/react for component tests

  - Mocked API requests using MSW (optional enhancement)
+ - A/B Testing integrated i can enable disable card view in product view using growthbook.
+(Please not card view does not support edit, delete and pagination feature its just for A/B testing)

  - Separate test cases for:

     - Login flow : Coverd

     - Category tree : To Do

     - Product list behavior : To Do

 ## Development Dependencies